cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 ### Date: December 10th, 2020

 # Probelm Statement and Motivation
-This should be a brief and self-contained decription of the problem that your project aims to solve and what motivated you to solve this problem.

 One of the most challenging problems in a supply chain network is meeting the scheduled shipment delivery.
 A firm has a limited time and budget and needs to receive its shipment on time.
 For example, the common issues that affect the timeliness of deliveries include poor shipment delivery planning, lading errors, and attaching incorrect documentation(Lingaro Group,2020).